IBMIntegration/jam-in-a-box/src/pages/api-connect/Lab1/index.md

 ![alt text][pic6]

 3\.
-Click **TechCon LDAP User Registry**. *If you are not following this guide as part of a TechJam log in with your standard credentials and jump to 6.*
+Select API Manager User Registry.

 ![alt text][pic7]

 4\.
-When prompted, log in with the username and password provided to you for this lab.
-Click **Log in**.
-The username in the screenshots of this lab is chopper12.

-**Note:** If you get a warning message that your connection is not private, follow the instructions in the previous section.
+Use the user name and password that you have created while creating the provider organization.
+Refer FAQs section 5)k).

 ![alt text][pic8]